-Controversies aside, RSocks really seems to focus on customer experience: the website is fully translated into Russian and Chinese; you can pay with a variety of unconventional payments methods (DMZ?
+Controversies aside, RSocks really seems to focus on customer experience: the website is fully translated into Russian and Chinese; you can pay with a variety of unconventional payment methods (DMZ?
 Yandex.money?
 Ethereum?); multiple customer support agents are at the ready 24/7 to help you in three languages.

 Let’s find out.

-- Many features
+- Many options